Mostafa1Jamal1/alx-low_level_programming/0x14-bit_manipulation/README.md

 - Return: the converted number, or 0 if
     - there is one or more chars in the string `b` that is not `0` or `1`
     - `b` is `NULL`

+`1-print_binary.c` > is a source code file for a function that prints the binary representation of a number.
+- Prototype: `void print_binary(unsigned long int n);`
+- You are not allowed to use arrays
+- You are not allowed to use `malloc`
+- You are not allowed to use the `%` or `/` operators